syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/getting-started.md

 ## Configure the popup list

-By default, the width of the popup list automatically adjusts according to the ComboBox input element's width, and the height of the popup list has '300px'.
+By default, the width of the popup list automatically adjusts according to the ComboBox input element's width, and the height of the popup list is '300px'.

-The height and width of the popup list can also be customized using the **popupHeight**
+The height and width of the popup list can also be customized by using the **popupHeight**
 &nbsp;and **popupWidth** properties
 respectively.

 In the following sample, popup list's width and height are configured.

-{% tabs  %}

 {% highlight html %}